-- 2.1 The Principal needs to approve all EOTC activities. - 2.2 The Principal shall ensure EOTC activities are consistent with the curricular and extra-curricular programmes of Paeroa College. - 2.3 Foster sporting, cultural and other exchanges. - 2.4 Ensure activities reflect the ages and stages of development of students. - 2.5 Ensure financial hardship does not impede any student from involvement in curriculum-based activity. - 2.6 Ensure staff receive appropriate training and that all teachers and adults accompanying students have sighted safety procedures related to the trip and are aware of their responsibilities. - 2.7 Ensure safety regulations, Risk Analysis Management Systems (RAMS) and the Ministry of Education Guidelines are adhered to, including all procedures identified in the Staff EOTC handbook and procedures. - 2.8 For all trips, sight and sign all appropriate safety procedures are in place prior to the trip and all EOTC procedures and activities are implemented appropriately and reviewed after the activity. - 2.9 Ensure parents/caregivers of all such trips are given appropriate information and obtain their written consent. - 2.10 All overnight trips require the approval of the Board of Trustees. - 2.11 Ensure no illegal drugs or alcohol will be consumed by supervisory adults or students on all EOTC activities for the overall safety and security of all students. - 2.12No smoking or vaping in the presence of students.
+- 2.1 The Principal needs to approve all EOTC activities. - 2.2 The Principal shall ensure EOTC activities are consistent with the curricular and extra-curricular programmes of Paeroa College. - 2.3 Paeroa College students will follow school rules at all times (as they would be on school grounds). - 2.4 Foster sporting, cultural and other exchanges. - 2.5 Ensure activities reflect the ages and stages of development of students. - 2.6 Ensure financial hardship does not impede any student from involvement in curriculum-based activity. - 2.7 Ensure staff receive appropriate training and that all teachers and adults accompanying students have sighted safety procedures related to the trip and are aware of their responsibilities. - 2.8 Ensure safety regulations, Risk Analysis Management Systems (RAMS) and the Ministry of Education Guidelines are adhered to, including all procedures identified in the Staff EOTC handbook and procedures. - 2.9 For all trips, sight and sign all appropriate safety procedures are in place prior to the trip and all EOTC procedures and activities are implemented appropriately and reviewed after the activity. - 2.10 Ensure parents/caregivers of all such trips are given appropriate information and obtain their written consent. - 2.11 All overnight trips require the approval of the Board of Trustees. - 2.12 Ensure no illegal drugs or alcohol will be consumed by supervisory adults or students on all EOTC activities for the overall safety and security of all students. - 2.13 No smoking or vaping in the presence of students.